Free Advertising on Google for Beginners: All You Need to Know

 First things first, you need to decide where you want your ads to appear.
 There are two networks that you can display your Google Ads on: the Google Search Network and the Google Display Network.

 The Google Search Network is perfect for targeting those customers who are interested in your specific industry or product.
 You can display your ads on the search results pages of those consumers who performed a search for one of the keywords or long-tail keywords that you have assigned to your ad campaign.
 Sites that are included within the Google Search Network are Google Shopping, Google Maps, and Google Play.

 The Google Display Network is for targeting your ideal customers, but when they are not actively searching for you.
-The Google Display Network spans many channels such as Youtube, Gmail, Blogger and other Google partner sites in which you can target those with specific content.
+The Google Display Network spans many channels such as Youtube, Gmail, Blogger and other Premier Google Partner sites in which you can target those with specific content.